 \subsection{Overview}

-Generally, ($x,y,z$)-OAX-APUF is composed by three APUF blocks as depicted in Fig.\ref{fig:confidence}.
-The first is the OR APUF block, in which the responses of $x$ APUFs are ORed to form a 1-bit response $r_{\rm or}$.
-The second is the AND APUF block, in which the responses of $y$ APUFs are ANDed forming a 1-bit response $r_{\rm and}$.
-The third is the XOR APUF block, in which the responses of $z$ APUFs are XORed forming a 1-bit response $r_{\rm xor}$.
-At the end of ($x,y,z$)-OAX-APUF, the $r_{\rm or}$, $r_{\rm and}$ and $r_{\rm xor}$ are XORed to produce the ultimate response $r$ of ($x,y,z$)-OAX-APUF.
-The security design of OAX-APUF is motivated by two considerations below.
+Generally, the presented ($x,y,z$)-OAX-PUF is composed of three PUF blocks, as shown in Fig.~\ref{fig:confidence}.
+The first is the OR-PUF block, in which the responses of $x$ PUFs are ORed to form a 1-bit response $r_{\rm or}$.
+The second is the AND-PUF block, in which the responses of $y$ PUFs are ANDed, forming a 1-bit response $r_{\rm and}$.
+The third is the XOR-PUF block, in which the responses of $z$ PUFs are XORed, forming a 1-bit response $r_{\rm xor}$.
+At the end of ($x,y,z$)-OAX-PUF, $r_{\rm or}$, $r_{\rm and}$ and $r_{\rm xor}$ are XORed to produce the ultimate response $r$ of ($x,y,z$)-OAX-PUF.

-{\bf Concurrently Internal Response Generation:} It is obvious that internal responses $r_{\rm or}$, $r_{\rm and}$ and $r_{\rm xor}$ are produced simultaneously, this distinguishes from the recent ($x,y$)-iPUF (interpose PUF)~\cite{nguyen2019interpose} where the upper $x$-APUFs and the bottom $y$-APUFs have to produce response sequentially.
-The simultaneous internal responses production prevents the modeling attacks in a split matter as done to the ($x,y$)-iPUF~\cite{wisiol2020splitting}.
-When attacking ($x,y,z$)-OAX-APUF based on only CRPs, in particular the LR attack, an attacker is now forced to model the $x+y+z$ APUFs concurrently instead of dividing them and conquer, therefore substantially increasing the attack complexity in a similar manner of the $l$-XOR-APUF.
-Therefore, we can also use a larger $x+y+z$ in ($x,y,z$)-OAX-APUF to harden classical ML attacks that only exploit CRPs.
-As we will show later, the reliability of ($x,y,z$)-OAX-APUF is much better than the XOR-APUF when the same number of APUFs are deployed.
-This facilitates the choose of a larger $x+y+z$ for ($x,y,z$)-OAX-APUF to enhance its security.

-{\bf Disrupting Unreliability Contribution:} So far, the most powerful reliability based modeling attack on XOR-APUF is realized by CMA-ES~\cite{becker2015gap}.
-The attack efficacy builds upon the fact that the underlying APUFs in XOR-APUF can be broken separately.
-Each run of the CMA-ES is expected to converge to one of the APUFs with equal probability.
-In~\cite{nguyen2019interpose}, it shows the if an APUF, say A, is intentionally assigned with a lower unreliability than other APUFs in the XOR-APUF, then the CMA-ES faces hardness to converge to A, thus building a model of A. In principle, the unreliability of each APUF should be similar, in the XOR-APUF, each APUF's unreliability contribution to the XOR-APUF's unreliability is therefore equal.
-This benefits the attacker's implementation of the CMA-ES to individually converge to each underlying APUF in the XOR-APUF in each run, so that breaking it in a divide-and-conquer strategy.

-The main rationale of OAX-APUF is that each APUF's unreliability contribution to the OXA-APUF's unreliability becomes unequal now, even though each APUF's unreliability is still same in principle.
-This is because the usage of OR and AND logic operation in addition to the XOR.
-For instance, in a $2$-OR-APUF block, if one APUF response is `1', the $r_{\rm or}$ is constant to be `1' regardless of the response from the other APUF instance.
-So that the APUF's unreliability influence in the OR block to the OXA-APUF's unreliability is different from those APUFs in the XOR block.
-In this way, we have disrupted the unreliability contribution of each underlying APUF to the unreliability of the OXA-APUF, trapping the CMA-ES to converge to the APUF with a higher unreliability contribution, thus hardening the learnability of other APUFs with a lower unreliability contribution.